Copying previous commands with fzf and zsh

 In action

-(short for “history yank”) brings fzf with a list of your most recent commands.
+Typing hy (short for “history yank”) brings fzf with a list of your most recent commands.
 You can browse them using the keyboard or perform a fuzzy search.
-Pressing Enter
+Pressing Enter copies the selected command to the clipboard.

-Even better, if you enable multi-selection on fzf, you can select multiple commands using Tab
+Even better, if you enable multi-selection on fzf, you can select multiple commands using Tab.
+They will be copied to the clipboard one per line.

 The how